amanking/amanking-ruhoh-blog/_root/projects.md

 ------

 **[filtered-feed](https://github.com/amanking/filtered-feed)** *<small>Creator</small>*<br>
-An API to apply filters and transformations on RSS/ATOM feeds, retrieving feed items as JSON<br>
+An API to apply filters and transformations on RSS/ATOM feeds, retrieving feed items as JSON.<br>

 ------

 **[to_cctray](https://bitbucket.org/amanking/to_cctray)** *<small>Creator</small>*<br>
-Ruby application that provides Atlassian Bamboo CI build statuses in CruiseControl's CCTray XML format, enabling use of many build notification tools like CCMenu and BuildNotify<br>
+Ruby application that provides Atlassian Bamboo CI build statuses in CruiseControl's CCTray XML format, enabling use of many build notification tools like CCMenu and BuildNotify.<br>

 ------